 - Indemnity, or fee-for-service: You are free to select the site of your therapy.
 Expect to spend roughly 20 percent of your medical expenses out of your own pocket.
 Coinsurance is the term used to describe this form of cost sharing.

 - HMO: An HMO is a type of health insurance plan: The care you receive is coordinated by your primary care physician.
 To keep costs down, HMOs only cover services referred by your primary care physician.
+Check out HMO reviews before applying for health insurance.

 - PPO: If you are a member of a preferred provider organization (PPO), your doctor of choice is covered by the PPO network.
 PPOs operate with a network of approved providers to negotiate lower prices on their members’ behalf.
 Also, you’ll save money and yet be able to use out-of-network doctors.
 Seeing a specialist does not require a referral from your primary care physician.